zgiannuzzi/oracle-db-training/programming_section_12-13.md

 ### Vocab

-1. Modifies existing rows in a table
+1. Update - Modifies existing rows in a table
-2. retrieves information from one table & uses the information toupdate another table
+2. correlated subquery update - retrieves information from one table & uses the information toupdate another table
-3. Ensures that the data adheres to a predefined set of rules
+3. Integrity Constraints - Ensures that the data adheres to a predefined set of rules
-4. deletes information on a linked table based on what was deleted on the other table
+4. correlated subquery delete - deletes information on a linked table based on what was deleted on the other table
-5. Removes existing rows from a table
+5. DELETE - Removes existing rows from a table

 ### Exercise